Understanding Addiction as a Medical Condition

 Preventing Medical Emergencies

-Patients in rehab centers undergoing withdrawal are particularly vulnerable to medical emergencies, depending on the substance they are withdrawing from.
+Patients in rehabilitation centers undergoing withdrawal are particularly vulnerable to medical emergencies, depending on the substance they are withdrawing from.
 Adequate oversight and thorough screening techniques are necessary to prevent patient deaths and medical malpractice incidents.
 As the demand for treatment increases, it becomes crucial to prioritize patient safety and implement measures to identify and address potential medical emergencies promptly.

 Enhancing Treatment Accessibility